confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.logging.processing.topic.partitions`

-If automatic processing log topic creation is enabled, ksqlDB creates the topic with number of partitions set to the value of this property.
+If automatic processing log topic creation is enabled, ksqlDB creates the topic with the number of partitions set to the value of this property.
 By default, this property has the value `1`.

 ## `ksql.logging.processing.topic.replication.factor`

-If automatic processing log topic creation is enabled, ksqlDB creates the topic with number of replicas set to the value of this property.
+If automatic processing log topic creation is enabled, ksqlDB creates the topic with the number of replicas set to the value of this property.
 By default, this property has the value `1`.

 ## `ksql.logging.processing.stream.auto.create`